About arc42

 • There were no possible alternatives because this was an imposed constraint, given by the course’s teachers.

 • Decision: We decided to containerize all major components of the system using Docker.
-Each service (React Frontend, Nginx, Auth Service, Users Service, Game Service, Game Server) will run inside its own Docker container, with Docker Compose used to orchestrate and manage the multi-container setup.
+Each service (React Frontend, Nginx, Auth Service, Users Service, Game Service, Game Server, Redis, Prometheus, Grafana) will run inside its own Docker container, with Docker Compose used to orchestrate and manage the multi-container setup.
 This ensures environment consistency and simplifies deployment and execution of the full system.

 • Pros: